JasonChen990513/Blockchain-Certified-Developer-Course-Tijarah/1_Introduction_to_Blockchain_Technology/The_need_for_web3_and_how_it_is_different_from_web2.md

+# What is Web2
+Characterized by dynamic and interactive websites that revolutionized the way we connect and collaborate online.
+Such as the social media.
+User can create, share and interact with the content.
+But the data and power are handle by few big company.
+So there the problem of the data privacy, censorship, and the concentration of power.

+# What is web3
+The embodiment of a decentralized and user-centric internet.
+Built on blockchain technology, Web 3.0 try to build the decentralized structures.
+Each participant has a say and can contribute to the collective decision-making process.
+In web3, the own their creation, buy and sell digital and real world assets.

 # The need for web3
 It provide more secure, private, transparnecy of transaction.
 And it is no need the intermediary.

+## Main ideas behind Web3

 ## Web3 vs Web2